USA, Academic Career Structure

 Gender: Women's representation in the US academe is relatively stronger - even in higher positions - compared to other countries.
 Click here for more information.

 Universities and research instititutions: According to UNESCO the US has the second largest number of higher education institutions in the world, with a total of 5,758, an average of more than 115 per state.

 Job postings: Click here for a list of on-line job search resources for the US.

-In 2007-08, the USA had 4,352 degree-granting universities and colleges, varying greatly in quality and prestige.
-Of these, 653 were public institutions offering a four-year curriculum and roughly 120 of these are research universities, see the Digest of Education Statistics: 2009 for details.
+In 2011-2012, the USA had 4,706 degree-granting universities and colleges (National Centre for Education Statistics), varying greatly in quality and prestige.
+Of these, 653 were public institutions offering a four-year curriculum and roughly 120 of these are research universities.
 The information below mainly covers research universities, as they are most relevant for academic careers.